AVSLab/basilisk/src/simulation/dynamics/prescribedMotion/prescribedMotionStateEffector.rst

 Mathematical Modeling
 ^^^^^^^^^^^^^^^^^^^^^
-See Kiner et al.'s paper: `Spacecraft Simulation Software Implementation of General Prescribed Motion Dynamics of Two Connected Rigid Bodies <http://hanspeterschaub.info/Papers/Kiner2023.pdf>`__ for a detailed description of the derived prescribed dynamics.
+See Kiner et al.'s paper: `Spacecraft Simulation Software Implementation of General Prescribed Motion Dynamics of Two Connected Rigid Bodies <http://hanspeterschaub.info/Papers/Kiner2023.pdf>`__ for a detailed description of the derived prescribed motion spacecraft dynamics.

 The translational equations of motion are: